-The average journey time between Berlin and Zürich HB is 9 hours and 47 minutes and the fastest journey time is 7 hours and 53 minutes.
-On an average weekday, there are 30 trains per day travelling from Berlin to Zürich HB.
-The journey time may be longer on weekends and holidays; use our journey planner on this page to search for a specific travel date.
+The average journey time by train between Berlin and Zurich Hb is 9 hours and 7 minutes, with around 23 trains per day.
+The journey time may be longer on weekends and holidays, so use our Journey Planner on this page to search for a specific travel date.

 The fastest journey time by train from Berlin to Zurich Hb is 8 hours and 10 minutes.